maxdug/maxdug.github.io/puma/index.md

 # **PUMA**<br>Global E-Commerce
 #### **Agency** | Fluid
 #### **Role** | Lead • Senior Visual and UX
-Fluid and Puma had a long-term partnership, for everything from product launches to content production and strategy.
-I started as a visual designer on the project and took over as lead, helping innovate on a global set of e-commerce sites.
+Fluid worked as the agency of record for Puma's digital experiences.
+Projects ranged from product launches to content strategy.
+I started as visual designer on the project and transitioned to lead.
+We innovated on a global set of e-commerce sites.
 </div>
 </div>